Mohamed Ali Alhakim: Career

-Established strongest ties: with Arab countries include Arab League, Neighboring countries Kuwait, Jordan, Turkey, Saudi Arabia, Iran, worked closely with the government of Syria on common matters, established jointly with my counterparts strong three-country economic, political and cultural ties with Jordan and Egypt.
+He established strong ties with Arab countries including Kuwait, Jordan, Turkey, Saudi Arabia, and Iran and worked closely with the government of Syria on common matters.

 Strengthened political and economic engagements with EU countries and NATO, established strong partnerships with US policy makers, and was instrumental in working with the anti-ISIS coalition countries on security and anti-terrorism, and strengthened political economic relations with Russia, China, Japan, Canada, South Korea, India and others.

 Established continuous communication with counterparts of Arab-league members, non-aligned, OIC, and EU countries.

 Working in Iraq

-Former Iraq foreign minister (October 25, 2018- May 12, 2020), with a team of 4 deputies, 88 ambassadors and councilors and approximately 3000 staff.
+Former Iraq foreign minister (October 25, 2018 – May 12, 2020), with a team of 4 deputies, 88 ambassadors and councilors and approximately 3000 staff.
 Chaired the Arab Foreign Ministers Council in the Arab League from September 2019 to March 2020.

 Served from 2010–2017, as Ambassador and Permanent Representative to the United Nations in Geneva and New York.

 Served from 2006–2010, as Ambassador and director of the Arab, European, international organizations and policy planning departments in Iraq’s Foreign ministry.

 Served from 2005–2006, as elected member of the Iraq’s National Assembly (Parliament), and member of the foreign relation committee.

 Served from 2004–2005, as Cabinet Minister of Communications and Acting Minister of Finance.

 Served from 2003–2004, as Deputy Secretary-General of Iraq’s Governing Council.

 Working with United Nations

 On April 13, 2017, was appointed by UNSG Mr. Antonio Guterres to serve as undersecretary (USG) and Executive Secretary of the Western Asia Economic and Social Commission ESCWA based in Beirut, Lebanon.

-Developed programs for 18 Arab countries, partnered with Arab-league, GCC and OIC organizations, Arab Islamic bank, world bank, coordinated with regional UN agencies and country coordinators on implementing 2030 agenda on cultural heritage, water resources, climate change, human rights, women’s issues, gender equality, mediation, counter-terrorism and conflict prevention with special projects for countries in conflicts such as Syria, Libya, and Yemen.
+Developed programs for 18 Arab countries, partnered with Arab-league, GCC and OIC organizations, Arab Islamic bank, World Bank, coordinated with regional UN agencies and country coordinators on implementing 2030 agenda on cultural heritage, water resources, climate change, human rights, women’s issues, gender equality, mediation, counter-terrorism and conflict prevention with special projects for countries in conflicts such as Syria, Libya, and Yemen.